 Utah Down Payment Assistance Programs

-The Utah Housing Corporation (UHC) offers down payment assistance for repeat buyers, as well as those purchasing for the first time.
-You can download a PDF from UHC’s website with more details.
+The Utah Housing Corporation (UHC) offers down payment assistance loans for repeat buyers as well as those purchasing for the first time.
+This PDF from UHC’s website lays out the details.

 Vermont Down Payment Assistance Programs

 The Vermont Housing Finance Agency (VHFA) ASSIST Second Mortgage is open only to first-time buyers.
 This can provide a loan of $10,000 or $15,000, depending on your income, with 0% interest and no monthly payments.
 The loan comes due when you sell the home.
 This down payment assistance must be paired with one of the VHFA’s home loan programs.

 Virginia Down Payment Assistance Programs

 The Virginia Housing Development Authority has both a down payment grant and a closing cost assistance grant.
 The down payment grant can be used with FHA or conventional loans, while the closing cost grant can be used with USDA and VA loans.
 And both programs can be paired with a mortgage credit certificate (MCC) which reduces your federal tax bill.

 Washington Down Payment Assistance Programs

 The Washington State Housing Finance Commission (WSHFC) has nine different down payment assistance programs.
 Help ranges from $10,000 or 4% of your mortgage balance, right to up to $55,000 for eligible buyers in Seattle.